-MATERIALS AND METHODS
+SUBJECTS AND METHODS

-Data collection:
+Data collection

-Data of patients with hepatic jaundice tested for hepatitis B surface antigen, total anti-HCV antibody, and anti-HAV immunoglobulin M (IgM) by enzyme-linked immunosorbent assay were collected from Class I Viral Diagnostic Laboratories in Sana'a (Department of Laboratories, University of Science and Technology Hospital, Al-Olagi Private Laboratory, and the viral department in the National Center for Public Health Laboratories in Sana'a, Ministry of Health and Population) for 3 years.
-Then the statistical analysis of the data was used where the descriptive analysis was calculated: frequency and percentage, as well as the association of infection with sex and age group by means of detection odds ratio, 95% CI and $X^2$ more than 3.9 and P<0.05 were considered statistically significant.
+Data of patients with hepatic jaundice tested for hepatitis B surface antigen, total anti-HCV antibody, and anti-HAV immunoglobulin M (IgM) by enzymelinked immunosorbent assay were collected from Class I Viral Diagnostic Laboratories in Sana'a (Department of Laboratories, University of Science and Technology Hospital, Al-Olagi Private Laboratory, and the viral department in the National Center for Public Health Laboratories in Sana'a, Ministry of Health and Population) for the last 3 years in which the information provided was complete and clear.
+Then the statistical analysis of the data was used where the descriptive analysis was calculated: frequency and percentage, as well as the association of infection with sex and age group by means of detection odds ratio, 95% CI and X^2 more than 3.9 and p<0.05 were considered statistically significant.